NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 On this page

-2. How do I know if I have high cholesterol?
+3. How do you know if you have high cholesterol?

 This article will explore ways that you can lower your cholesterol levels, including medication if appropriate, losing weight, regularly exercising and following certain low cholesterol diets.
 If you’re worried about your cholesterol levels or have been told you have high cholesterol, read on for simple ways you can begin to lower it.